Shirley-Agbaowe/CUSTOMER-DATA-ANALYSIS/README.md

 - for querying data

 #### Microsoft Power BI
-- for Cleaning and formating data
+- for Cleaning and formatting data
 - for writing Data Analysis Expressions(DAX) expressions
 - for Dashboard  report visualization

+#### Github
+- for Portfolio creation

+# Data Cleaning and Preparation
+The initial phase involved data cleaning preparation, i performed the following actions;
+- Data loading and preparation
+- Handling variables
+- Creating calculated columns

+# Exploratory Data Analysis
+This involved exploring the data set to answer some questions;